LewisWhittard/Lewis-Whittard-Portfolio-Website/README.md

 ## Automation & Reliability

 Reliability is maintained through a comprehensive automation test suite, using xUnit for unit and integration testing and Selenium for full end‑to‑end browser automation.
-This provides regression protection and long‑term maintainability as the platform evolves.
+Behaviour‑driven development scenarios are implemented with ReqnRoll, providing executable specifications that validate user‑facing behaviour and strengthen long‑term maintainability as the platform evolves.